TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

 :ts:`imageLinkWrap = 1`

-Set this to True to attach a link to an image that opens a special view of the image.
-By default the link points to the :ref:`TYPO3-CMS-eID-script` :ref:`tx_cms_showpic` that knows how to deal with several parameters.
-The script adds an md5-hash to protect the parameters.
-The image will only be shown if the parameters are unchanged.
+If set to True then this function attaches a link to an image that opens a special view of the image.
+By default the link points to the a "showpic" script that knows how to deal with several parameters.
+The script checks an md5-hash to make sure that the parameters are unchanged.
 See :ref:`imageLinkWrap-basic-example-showpic`.

 Since TYPO3 CMS 4.5 there is an alternative.
 You may set :ts:`directImageLink` to True (:ts:` = 1`).
-Then the link will point directly to the image - no intermediate script involved.
+In that case the link will directly point to the image - no intermediate is script involved.
-A use could be to display the images in a lightbox.
+This method can well be used to display images in a lightbox.
 See :ref:`imageLinkWrap-basic-example-directImageLink` and the lightbox examples on this page.

-If :ts:`JSwindow` is true (:ts:` = 1`) more fancy
-features become available because the preview is opened by Javascript.
-That way window title, size, background-color and more can be specifically set.
+If :ts:`JSwindow` is true (:ts:` = 1`) more fancy features become are available since the preview now is opened by Javascript.
+Then the window title, size, background-color and more can be set to special values.

 Implementation
 --------------

-See

 - imageLinkWrap__ in API__,
 - method ``imageLinkWrap`` in